mbursa/xspec-table-models/README.md

 fits.save();
 ```

-Then within XSPEC environment, you simply load your table model with
+Then within the XSPEC environment, you simply load your table model with
 ```
 XSPEC> model atable{mymodel.fits}
 ```